AgentPayy/AgentPayy/LAUNCH.md

 "I totally get the skepticism – crypto payments have been clunky.
 But with Account Abstraction + L2s, it finally feels like web2 UX.
 Here's a 30-second demo: [link]"

 *For competition questions:*
 "You're right that [competitor] exists, but they focus on [difference].
-AgentPayKit is specifically built for the agent economy with sub-cent payments and AI framework integrations."
+AgentPayyKit is specifically built for the agent economy with sub-cent payments and AI framework integrations."

 ## 🎯 ProductHunt Launch